 - Take another rubber band and tie it an inch below the first rubber band.
 Do this until your hoodie becomes cylindrical.

-Another popular pattern you’ll find when learning how to tie-dye a hoodie is a sunburst that you can achieve by following these steps:
+Popular hoodie tie dye patterns include a sunburst that you can achieve by following these steps:

 - Secure the pinched fabric by tightly tying a rubber band around it.